gesiscss/persistent_binderhub/README.md

 ### Authentication

-This chart already includes almost all required changes for [enabling authentication](https://binderhub.readthedocs.io/en/latest/authentication.html#enabling-authentication).
+This chart already includes some of the required changes for [enabling authentication](https://binderhub.readthedocs.io/en/latest/authentication.html#enabling-authentication).
 But there are pieces that have to be manually configured.
 In your `config.yaml`:

-1. You have to enter the url of your BinderHub into `oauth_redirect_uri`, and set `oauth_client_id`:
+1. You have to set `oauth_client_id`:

 ```bash
 binderhub: